opencontainers/project-template/CONTRIBUTING.md

 and maintenance.
 Always run `gofmt -s -w file.go` on each changed file before committing your changes.
 Most editors have plugins that do this automatically.

-Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.

 Pull requests must not contain commits from other users or branches.

 Commit messages must start with a capitalized and short summary (max.
 50